torgeilo/logger/README.md

 logger.debug('world');
 ```

-Console output of the above (with console.log and console.debug):
+Console output of the above (with levels log and debug):

 ```
 my namespace: Hello